Ovw-lang/Proxmox-HomeAsssistant-installation/README.md

 - At the root prompt type `sgdisk -e /dev/sda`
 - At the root prompt type `reboot`
 - Verify resize was successful by typing `df -h /dev/sda8` at the root prompt

+<a name="backup"></a>
+## Backup VMs to Synology regulary

+### Synology
+1. Create a shared folder in Synology.
+2. Create a new user Proxmox and give this account write acces on the new shared folder.
+3. Go to > File Services Enable SMB amd under advanced Enable SMBv3

+### Proxmox
+3. Go to > Proxmox Datacenter > Storage and add CIFS storage

+    ID: `synology`
+    Server: `192.168.10.10`
+    Username: `proxmox`
+    Password: `xxx`
+    Share: `Sysbackups`
+    Max Backups: `2`
+    Content: `VZDump backup file, Disk image, ISO image, Container`

+4. Go to > Backup > Add > Storage Synology and use LZO(FAST) as compression
+5. Run backup.
+For a test run you can restore the backup to a new VM and pauze the backuped one.
+Start the restored version and test if everything is working.